JBP Web version includes all the worker trait features of OccuBrowse Web!

-With estimation of DOT employment at a weighted average of 88.3% for each SOC/OES group, we do not allow customers to immediately modify NAICS industries for a DOT occupation.
+With estimation of DOT employment at a weighted average > 90 % for each SOC/OEWS group, we do not allow customers to immediately modify NAICS industries for a DOT occupation.
 We do allow customers to submit suggestions, which we will review and incorporate into a subsequent update if appropriate.
-We choose to prevent improper double counting and inappropriate NAICS, so we will study each customer suggestion in the context of its impact on the entire SOC/OES Group.
-Additional documentation available soon on just all of what we have been busy doing in this lengthy research effort!
+We chose to prevent improper double counting and inappropriate NAICS, so we will study each customer suggestion in the context of its impact on the entire SOC/OEWS Group.
+Additional documentation available in late Fall 2023 on just all of what we have been busy doing in this very lengthy research effort!

 Existing OccuBrowseWeb customers:

 Upgrade to Job Browser Pro Web while signed into your existing web account.
 You can try out the upgrade for up to 6 days at no charge!
 Just click Yes on the Upgrade button to try it out.
 We will credit the value of your current remaining OccuBrowse Web subscription to the Job Browser Pro Web subscription!

 Call SkillTRAN at 800-827-2182 to learn more about upgrading and Multi-Product Discounts!